HSR myRide On-Demand

 Connecting to GO Transit or Burlington Transit

-For travel outside of the Waterdown Urban Transit Boundary, customers can use Triplinx to plan their trips, connecting to Burlington Transit or GO Transit.
+For trips outside of the Waterdown Urban Transit Boundary, customers can use Triplinx to plan their trips connecting to Burlington Transit or GO Transit.

 HSR Route 18 Waterdown service hours will remain unchanged during the pilot.
 The route will operate between approximately 5 am to 7:30 pm on weekdays and 8:30 am to 7:30 pm on Saturdays.